 Cable operators also face significant regulation of their channel carriage.
 They currently can be required to devote substantial capacity to the carriage of programming that they would not carry voluntarily, including certain local broadcast signals, local public, educational and government access programming, and unaffiliated commercial leased access programming.
 This carriage burden could increase in the future, particularly if cable systems were required to carry both the analog and digital versions of local broadcast signals (dual carriage) or to carry multiple program streams included with a single digital broadcast transmission (multicast carriage).
-Additional government-mandated broadcast carriage obligations could disrupt existing programming commitments, interfere with our preferred use of limited channel capacity and limit our ability to offer services that would maximize customer appeal and revenue potential.
-Although the FCC issued a decision in February 2005, confirming an earlier ruling against mandating either dual carriage or multicast carriage, that decision is subject to a petition for reconsideration which is pending.
-In addition, the FCC could reverse its own ruling or Congress could legislate additional carriage obligations.
+Additional government-mandated broadcast carriage obligations could disrupt existing programming commitments, interfere with our preferred use of limit channel capacity and limit our ability to offer services that would maximize customer appeal and revenue potential.
+Although the FCC issued a decision in February 2005, confirming an earlier ruling against mandating either dual carriage obligations.